Trail Running Top Tips for Beginners

 Are you a seasoned runner specialised in short or long distances, 5km, 10km, half marathons or marathons, and you’re feeling ready to run your first trail?
 Do you dream of going beyond your limits, of feeling the pleasure of running in the wild?
 If so, then here are a few tips to help you train effectively and prepare you got this new running experience.

-What’s a trail?
+What is a trail?

 First and foremost, it is important to lay some foundations: no, the trail is not a marathon run next to a cornfield, nor is it a hike in the forest.
 It’s running on trails, paths or hilly route in forests or on mountains, it’s normally classified as a trail when the distance is between 21km and 80km, and known as an Ultra-Trail for courses over 80km.
 Easy right?!

-Trail running, a demanding discipline
+Trail Running – a demanding discipline

 If you’re keen on running a trail for the sole purpose of enjoying nature, to tone up your legs a bit and without any prior training, then you better think again!
 A trail is not a hike in the forest; it’s hard running, usually for (very) long distances, with uneven ground, and indeed requires a lot of intense and educated preparation.
-So, we hope you don’t have any false pretences of jumping on the trail bandwagon because it is “trend”, without respecting a few prerequisites… warm up the legs, train your mind and get ready to hurt yourself a little bit.
+So, we hope you don’t have any false pretenses of jumping on the trail bandwagon because it is “trend”, without respecting a few prerequisites… warm up the legs, train your mind and get ready to hurt yourself a little bit.